 Independent curator and academic

 Martina was born in Milan, where she worked until 2013 with her father, the art collector and publisher Gabriele Mazzotta, in the publishing house founded by him in 1966 and the Antonio Mazzotta Art Foundation (f. in 1988).
-For the Foundation, since 2001, she has conceived and organized exhibitions, conferences and concerts in its space in Milan and museums all over the world.
+For the Foundation, since 2001, she has conceived and organized exhibitions, conferences and concerts in its own venue in Milan and in museums all over the world.
+Mazzotta has published over 2.500 books that have contributed to the history of culture (e.g. Dada by Hans Richter in 1966, the first book on Arte Povera by G. Celant in 1969, Il Kitsch by G. Dorfles in 1968, The Living book of the living theatre in 1971).
+The publisher has produced multiples in collaboration with Mirò, Warhol, Oppenheim, Lichtenstein, Beuys and many others.
+The pioneering exhibition production throughout Europe and America promoted the avant-guards and their protagonists often for the first time and through a cross disciplinary approach.
 This heritage is today continued through the Fondazione Mazzotta Living Archive.

-In 1998 Martina graduated with full honors in Theoretical Philosophy at the Università degli Studi di Milano, followed by a PHD in Art History at the Università Cattolica, where she held lectures and seminars for several years.
-She then studied philosophy at the Freie Universitaet in Berlin and at the Ludwig Maximilian Universitaet in Munich, supported by the scolarship DAAD programme.
+In 1999 Martina graduated with full honors in Theoretical Philosophy at the Università degli Studi di Milano, followed by a PHD in Art History at the Universität Cattolica, where she held lectures and seminars for several years.
+She studied philosophy at the Freie Universitaet in Berlin and at the Ludwig Maximilian Universität in Munich, supported by the scolarship DAAD programme.
 In 2000 Martina was in London where she worked as a junior assistant curator at the exhibition department of the Royal Academy of Arts.
-She returned to Berlin in 2003, as the Italian representative of the Goethe Institut's international class for cultural operators.
-Since 2014 she is member of the Board of Trustees of the Scuola Italiana a Londra, where she is in charge of cultural events, mainly in collaboration with the Italian Cultural Institute in London.
+She returned to Berlin in 2003, as the Italian representative of the Goethe Institut's international delegation for culture.